 MOD ARB/7/30

-28 3.1 Members shall ensure that administrations* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall ensure that operating agencies cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service and above a minimum level taking into consideration the relevant Recommendations of the ITU.

 Reasons: This proposal is based on CWG/4A2/110.
 The provision imposes a requirement to cooperate, not a requirement to provide a particular level of quality of service.
 Further, it refers only to the international network, not the national network, so it is an international matter which affects the QoS offered to other MSs.